skillzz123jj/skillzz123jj/README.md

 - 🔭 I’m currently working on games for Papunet which is apart of Kehitysvammaliitto (they provide services for disabled people)
 - 👩‍💻 Studying at Taitotalo as a video game programmer
-- 🌱 I’m currently learning different programming languages (c#, python, c++), video game engines (unreal, unity) and some 3d sculpting
+- 🌱 I’m currently learning different programming languages (c#, python, c++) and video game engines (unreal, unity)
-- 🤔 Would like to learn more about machine learning, provide to open source and some full stack development
+- 🤔 I would like to learn more about machine learning, some full stack development and provide to open source
+- 📚 Some experience with SQL, JavaScript, HTML and CSS
 - 😄 Pronouns: She/They
 - ⚡ Fun fact: I also happen to be an avid gamer
 - ⭐ Future goals: Work in the industry as programmer and keep learning new things and continue creating